How to Improve Sign-Up Page Conversion Rate with Single Sign-On

 From online shopping to streaming, many platforms in the digital realm now require, or at least strongly encourage, users to create personal accounts in order to access the best of their services.
 For users, account creation for a specific platform can provide a multitude of benefits, including exclusive offers on products and services, early access to content, or the ability to create wishlists and track orders.
 For businesses, users creating accounts allows them access to marketing data and increased opportunity for promoting more of their product or service to customers.

 Despite all the offerings of creating an account, users are routinely hesitant to do so, with the average website conversion rate for sign-ups equating to only 2 to 5 percent.
-There are a few reasons for the low nature of this average, but luckily there is a method a business can put into place in order to help improve their own sign-up page conversion rate.
+There are a few reasons for the low nature of this average, but luckily there is a method a business can put into place to improve their own sign-up page conversion rate.

 What is Conversion Rate?